Understanding the Color Theory in the Digital Era

 The vibrant and fun loving orange is now becoming everyone’s personal favorite.
 It is less aggressive than the red and friendlier than any other hue.
 Being such a fun loving color, it is best related for items and books for kids of age group 3 to 6 years.

 On one hand where the light tones of the oranges are full of life and jovial, the brightest of oranges can make people uncomfortable.

 In the tibetan culture, Orange represents success and is considered as an auspicious color.

 Apricots have a warm and welcoming embrace.
 Usually, it is used for the environment with a sense of soft touch or a pleasurable visual experience.

 Ginger is the family of orange that hugely represents spicy, flavorful and tangy food.
 Ginger plays a huge role in branding food products and services.

-In Branding: Orange represents the creative youth.
+Orange represents the creative youth.
 It becomes a perfect voice for an energizing and flexible brand.

 Representing heat, vitality, energy and light, Yellow is the color connected to the Sun.
 It has an intellectual energy making it the most extroverted hue in the color range.
 Though, bright yellow sends out a joyful message, it is also a representation of betrayal and hazards.